Snapper Carr: Working for Checkmate

-The Four Horsemen are not dead, however.
-They return almost immediately in a new limited series comic book, 52 Aftermath: The Four Horsemen, which began publication in November 2007 (six months after the events of 52 and World War III).
-In this story, the spirits of the bioengineered beings survived their destruction by Black Adam and fled to the former nation of Bialya, where millions of bodies lay unburied.
+The Four Horsemen return in a new limited series comic book, 52 Aftermath: The Four Horsemen, which began publication in November 2007 (six months after the events of 52 and World War III).
+In this story, the spirits of the bioengineered beings survived their destruction by Black Adam and flee to Bialya, where millions of bodies lay unburied.
 Veronica Cale (hoping to regain control of the beings) secretly gives them "morphogenetic technology" to make their bodies more adaptable to Earth and less capable of being destroyed.
 Superman, Batman, and Wonder Woman arrive in Bialya in time to see the Four Horsemen constructing new bodies from the millions of corpses lying around them.
-The Snapper Carr character appears at the end of the second issue, where he is shown monitoring the three heroes for Checkmate.
+Snapper Carr appears at the end of the second issue, where he is shown monitoring the three heroes for Checkmate.
 Snapper reveals himself to the heroes in the third issue, and explains that he not only joined Checkmate during the OMAC crisis but has been secretly monitoring the Justice League's activities since the dissolution of Young Justice.
 Superman is angered by this and demands an end to Snapper's spying, but Batman argues that Snapper can help in case the battle against the Four Horsemen does not go well.
-Things don't go well, and Superman rescues Batman and Snapper from an advancing army of zombies resurrected by Azraeuz.
+Superman rescues Batman and Snapper from an advancing army of zombies resurrected by Azraeuz.
 Superman is infected by Zorrm, and Batman voices concern for him.
 Snapper Carr blithely tells him that "Clark can take care of himself", and Batman slaps him for pretending an over-friendly familiarity with a hero he barely knows.
 (Note: Batman implies that he has not forgiven Snapper for betraying the JLA to the Joker, and that his work for Checkmate is yet another betrayal.
 Even though Snapper knows the secret identities of many members of the Justice League, Batman implies that Snapper no longer has the moral right to use to their real names.)
 In the fourth issue of the limited series, Mister Terrific, one of the four heads of Checkmate, arrives on Oolong Island.
 He teleports Snapper, Superman, and Batman out of Bialya and to Oolong Island, where he tells the heroes that the Science Squad is alarmed that the Four Horsemen remain out of their control.
 The villains, he says, are now attempting to build a device to contain them, and Checkmate is assisting that effort.
 Snapper is present when Batman, Superman, and Wonder Woman defeat the Four Horsemen, and is left behind on the island by the heroes when they leave.